Note: This post may contain affiliate links. Please see my disclosure page for more details.

 At approximately $140 USD, a two-hour sled ride with the dogs is certainly an expensive treat, but it was well worth it to me.
 I didn’t include the cost of the tour in the budget breakdown as it’s not integral to seeing the Northern Lights in Abisko if you’re on a tight budget.
 However, for me, the realization of a childhood dream was worth the added cost.

 What to Pack for a Trip to Abisko’s Northern Lights

 Despite being located north of the Arctic Circle, Abisko isn’t always as cold as you might think.
 Temperatures of -20°C / -4°F are common, and on rare occasions, the weather will reach as low as -40°C / -40°F. However, when I visited in mid-February, the weather really wasn’t that bad.
 In fact, Abisko was warmer than the weather in NYC that I had left behind!
 We usually had temperatures of around -1°C/30°F during the day, and as low as -9°C / 15°F at night.

 However, the weather is unpredictable, so you will most certainly want to pack accordingly.
-Here’s what I recommend you bring (I also have a list of what to pack for 2 weeks in Europe that may be useful to use)
+Here’s what I recommend you bring (for a more complete list, check out my winter in Sweden packing list)

 - Waterproof boots.
 I just brought my waterproof leather Blondo boots that I have legit owned for 8 years (I did get them re-soled once).
 If you’re looking for a proper snow boot, Sorel and Keen are the two brands I hear recommended most often.
 I’m planning on buying a proper pair of snow boots this year now that I live in Bulgaria so I’ll update this with my recommendation once I’ve invested in a proper pair of boots.
 But what matters most of all is that the boots are waterproof; unfortunately, using a mere waterproofing spray on other shoes isn’t enough.